slack-samples/deno-triage-bot/README.md

 infrastructure.
 The use of a datastore requires the `datastore:write`/`datastore:read` scopes to be present in your manifest.

-You may also intereact with datastores using [Slack command line interface](https://api.slack.com/automation/cli/commands#datastore).
+You may also intereact with datastores using the [Slack command line interface](https://api.slack.com/automation/cli/commands#datastore).

 To get scheduled posts working, you need to add the following data to your app's datastores.
 1. Find the webhook URL for the `triagebot private report` and `triagebot public report` by listing all triggers in your current workspace and environment.